Pale Saints: Post-band projects

-Naysmith and Cooper formed Lorimer, and later continued working together in the Leeds band The Terminals.
-The band released a single in December 2006, entitled "Dictator" on Double Dragon Records.
+Naysmith and Cooper formed Lorimer, and later continued working together in the Leeds band the Terminals.
+The band released a single in December 2006, entitled "Dictator", on Double Dragon Records.
 The band changed their name again to Cyanide Pills and by 2011 had released five singles and one album on Damaged Goods Records.
-Naysmith and Cooper are currently working on a new project of atmospheric instrumental music under the name The Program.
+Naysmith and Cooper worked on a new project of atmospheric instrumental music under the name The Program.
+Naysmith soon formed the X-Rays Eyes alongside Cooper's bandmate Sy Shields.
+Naysmith died on 4 April 2024.

 Barham has gone on to record melodic electronica under the name Kuchen.
 She has released two albums on the Karaoke Kalk label: Kids with Sticks in 2001 and the collaboration Kuchen Meets Mapstation in 2003 with Stefan Schneider of To Rococo Rot (who also records as Mapstation).

 Horner is a film producer based in Newcastle upon Tyne.

-Browne went on to play with Warm Jets, Rialto, and White Hotel before briefly returning to Canada in 2001, then relocating to San Francisco in 2002.
-There she played with local rock noir chanteuse Rykarda Parasol, appearing on her Here She Comes EP and the Our Hearts First Meet album.
+Browne went on to play with Warm Jets, Rialto, and White Hotel (with Jean-Marc Butty, longtime drummer for PJ Harvey) before briefly returning to Canada in 2001, then relocating to San Francisco in 2002.
+There she played with local rock noir chanteuse Rykarda Parasol, appearing on her Here She Comes EP and the Our Hearts First Meet album, then went on to record and tour with The Wronglers, an old-time band with Warren Hellman, founder and financer of San Francisco's free Hardly Strictly Bluegrass festival, who also made an album with Jimmie Dale Gilmore called "Heirloom Music".